Slip & Fall Accident Lawyers

 How long do I have to file a slip and fall claim in Missouri?

 Missouri generally gives injury victims five years from the date of the accident to file a lawsuit.
-However, claims against government entities have much shorter deadlines.
+However, claims against government entities may have shorter deadlines.
 Contact a lawyer as soon as possible.

 What should I do after a slip and fall accident?